VCTLabs/vct-beagleboard-bsp-platform/README.rst

 You can use any directory (build-dir above) to host your build.
 The above commands will build an image for beaglebone using the oe-core and either meta-ti BSP machine config or meta-beagleboard BSP (plus meta-ti deps).
+Edit bblayers.conf to select the BSP dir, either meta-ti or meta-beagleboard/common-bsp.

+.. note:: Use both for meta-beagleboard, or remove meta-beagleboard and leave meta-ti.

 The main source code is checked out in the bsp dir above, and the build dir will default to oe-core/build-dir unless you choose a different path above.